 He has earned particular acclaim in Mozart’s Die Zauberflöte as Tamino (Theatre Dortmund, Nationaltheater Mannheim, New Zealand Opera, Seattle Opera), Don Giovanni as Ottavio (Theater Osnabrück, Seattle Opera), and Cosi fan tutte as Ferrando (English National Opera, Teatro Lirico di Cagliair), and Rossini’s Armida as Geoffredo and Ubaldo (Rossini Opera Festival), Mose in Egitto as Osiride (New York City Opera), Il Barbiere di Siviglia as Almaviva (Oper Leipzig, Theater Wielki Pozna?), La Cenerentola as Ramiro (Opernhaus Chemnitz, Boston Youth Symphony, El Paso Opera), and Ricciardo e Zoraide as Agorante (Rossini in Wildbad Festival).
 Other notable operas and roles he has performed include Bellini’s La Sonnambula as Elvino (Staatstheater Darmstadt), Donizetti’s La Favorité as Fernand (Washington Concert Opera), Don Pasquale as Ernesto (Staatstheater Darmstadt), Verdi's La traviata as Alfredo (Deutsches Nationaltheater Weimar), Stravinsky’s The Rake’s Progress as Tom Rakwell (Staatstheater Braunschweig and the Oldenburgisches Staatstheater), Britten’s The Turn of the Screw as Prologue/Peter Quint (Teatro Comunale di Bologna), and Strauss’ Der Rosenkavalier as the Italian Singer (Theatre Bremen, Deutsches Nationaltheater Weimar).

 European orchestra with whom he has appeared include the Hamburg Symphony Festival Orchestra (“Night of the Proms”), Bochum Symphony (Mozart’s Mass in c-minor), Verona (Italy) Teatro Filarmonico (Mendelssohn’s Elias), Vahrer Kantorei (Rossini’s Petite Messe Solennelle), Sinfonieorchester Wuppertal (Mendelssohn’s Lobegesang and Weber's Freischütz-Messe), L'orchestra Sinfonica di Milano Giuseppe Verdi (Bach's Johannes-Passion), American University of Beirut Choir and Choral Society (Bach’s Magnificat and Händel’s Utrecht Jubilate).
-He has also appeared in Brazil with Philharmonic Boca del Río (Beethoven’s Symphony No. 9).
+He has also appeared in Mexico with Philharmonic Boca del Río (Beethoven’s Symphony No. 9).
 Notable conductors with whom he has sung include Grant Gershon, Michael Guettler, Julia Jones, Jorge Mester, Jayce Ogren, Andrés Orozco-Estrada, Carl St. Clair, and Ralf Weikert.